There is a reason I have not posted in a while.

 The above links are just a few of the proposals students shared out to the rest of the class.
 Each student works out loud sharing their proposals to allow for meaningful commenting.
 I encourage you to take a look at the proposals and make a meaningful comment.

 It has been amazing to watch these students' dreams become a reality.
 As they connect, design, build, and campaign, they must work as a team.
 Part of the CBL design is to plan to work together.
-I will share how we do that in a post: Plan for Partnerships.
+I will share how we do that in a post: Teamwork makes the dream work.

 Thanks for walking with us as we attempt to make a difference in light poverty.